 At this time, please also take note that the UNHCR Helpline (064008000) will only be operating through its interactive voice response system.
 We apologize for not being able to answer any calls.

-At this time, please take note that the UNHCR Helpline (064008000) will only be operating through its interactive voice response system.
-We apologize for not being able to answer any calls.
+You may call the UNHCR Helpline (064008000) for any questions.
+Helpline will be operating through its interactive voice response system to answer most of your questions.
+You may be referred to an agent in case your question was not addressed.
 Callers may leave a recorded message and someone will call back as soon as possible for follow up.

 Registered Syrian asylum seekers/refugees and beneficiaries of health care services provided by the Jordanian Ministry of Health (MoH) through health care centres all throughout the Kingdom’s directorates, those holding “health cards” for the purpose of receiving monthly medicines for chronic diseases, can contact the focal point in their respective locations from the list in order to coordinate the distribution of medicines, or go to the nearest MoH health care centre, according to the location.

 You can find the lists through the following links:

 Dispensing Medication Through Caritas